hotwired/stimulus/README.md

 }
 ```

+Unlike other frameworks, Stimulus is _render-agnostic_: it doesn't matter where your HTML comes from or when it appears on the page.
+That makes it a great fit for static sites, server-rendered applications, and Turbolinks-style SPAs.

 You can write your first controller in five minutes by diving straight into [The Stimulus Handbook](handbook/README.md).

 ## Installation